-The groundwater quality state of the shallow Franklin Volcanic aguifers is predominantly affected by high nitrate which is well documented through time (Cathcart 1995, Moreau et al., 2016, Meijer et al., 2016, Kalbus et al., 2017, White et al., 2019).
-Six of the 12 monitored Franklin sites were above ECNC (Hillview Springs - Drury Volcanic, BP Bombay - Bombay Volcanic, and Hickey Springs, Patumahoe Springs, Gun Club Road, and Rifle Range Shallow - Pukekohe Volcanic), and four sites were above DWSNZ - MAV (BP Bombay - Bombay Volcanic and Rifle Range Road Shallow - Pukekohe Volcanic were not).
+The groundwater quality state of the shallow Franklin Volcanic aguifers is predominantly affected by high nitrate which is well documented through time (Cathcart 1995, Moreau et al., 2016, Meijer et al., 2016, Kalbus et al., 2017, White et al., 2019), Six of the 12 monitored Franklin sites were above ECNC (Hillview Springs - Drury Volcanic, BP Bombay - Bombay Volcanic, and Hickey Springs, Patumahoe Springs, Gun Club Road, and Rifle Range Shallow - Pukekohe Volcanic), and four sites were above DWSNZ - MAV (BP Bombay - Bombay Volcanic and Rifle Range Road Shallow - Pukekohe Volcanic were not).
 Fielding Road Volcanic showed no signs of nitrate contamination, although it belongs to the same aquifer management area as Hillview Springs (Drury Volcanic); the geological unit is not contiguous with the Hillview Springs site, i.e. the two sites represent different water bodies in the same management unit.
 Redox conditions are the likely cause of differing nitrate outcomes at these sites.
 Franklin Kaawa, Bombay Drury Sand and Waiau Pa Waitematā showed no signs of nitrate contamination.
-Nitrate was very likely improving at the four Pukekohe volcanic aquifer sites (Hickey Springs, Patumahoe Springs, Gun Club Road, and Rifle Range Shallow).
+Nitrate was very likely improving at three Pukekohe volcanic aquifer sites (Hickey Springs, Patumahoe Springs, and Gun Club Road).
 Hillview Springs (Drury Volcanic) and Bombay Volcanic were likely and very likely degrading in nitrate concentrations, respectively.
+Indicative analysis suggests that nitrate may be degrading at Rifle Range Road Shallow in the Pukekohe Central volcanic aquifer - see Revision note at the beginning of this report.

 Although some groundwater nitrate trends showed improvement, this does not mean that groundwater is safe for human consumption (e.g., high nitrate can cause methemoglobinemia) or that receiving ecosystems with high base flow surface waters are not impacted.
-The three monitored surface water sites (Whangamaire, Ngakoroa and

-Waitangi Streams) in the Franklin area (with high baseflow) indicate nitrate contamination (above nitrate NBL > 2.4 mg/L).
+The three monitored surface water sites (Whangamaire, Ngakoroa and Waitangi Streams) in the Franklin area (with high baseflow) indicate nitrate contamination (above nitrate NBL > 2.4 mg/L).
 This is likely impacted by high-nitrate groundwater from shallow volcanic aquifers (e.g., Pukekohe Volcanic).
 The groundwater residence times of these aquifers (~50 years) suggest that decades old water will be discharging into these streams for years to come.
 Further understanding of nitrate loads being applied in the recharge zones will enable a more refined management approach.